jupyter/governance/trademarks.md

   Allowed when referring to use with or suitability for Jupyter.
   For commercial products, contact the Jupyter Trademark Committee for permission.
-- Use of the word "Jupyter" in company names -- Allowed only by prior written permission from Jupyter.
+- Use of the word "Jupyter" in company names -- Allowed only by prior written permission from the Jupyter Trademark Committee.
 - Use of the word "Jupyter" when redistributing Jupyter software as part of a freely distributed application -- Allowed.
   If the standard version of the Jupyter software is modified,